The Story Of The Urethane Skateboard Wheel

 In 1971, Frank and Bill decided to head out to California.
 Their sole reason was to go surfing.

 As they traveled up and the down the coast, they stopped by the town of Encinitas.
 It was here that Frank decided to stay.
-He found a place to live, surfed, and got a job in a restaurant.
-Life was going well.
+He found a place to live, surf, and got a job in a restaurant.

 Taking A Leap Of Faith

 But Frank hadn’t forgotten about the urethane wheels.
-He began to think there might be a market for them, and decided to contact Creative Urethanes to see if they could send him more.
+He began to think there might be a market for them and decided to contact Creative Urethanes to see if they could send him more.

-After Frank designed the first urethane skateboard wheel he had to place his first order.
+After Frank designed the first urethane skateboard wheel, he had to place his first order.

-“Gotta buy a thousand,• was the response from Creative Urethanes.
+“Gotta buy a thousand,” was the response from Creative Urethanes.

 Although Bill Harward was now stationed in Los Angeles, he had stayed in contact with Frank.
 On one of his visits down to Encinitas, the two discussed naming the wheels.
-As they were talking, a dog food commercial appeared on the television and inspiration struck.
-They realized that this was exactly what they had done for the skateboard wheel — given it a sense of luxury, a Cadillac-type of ride.
+As they talked, a dog food commercial appeared on television, and inspiration struck.

 The first set of Cadillac wheels was sent out to Frank in 1972.